Golf Tutorials

 Step 1: Get Back to Zero

-You usually put one shoulder through the straps first.
-For most right-handed golfers, this is their left shoulder.
-Put the bag on that single shoulder and adjust that one strap.
-Your goal is to get the bag’s central hub - the padded circle or square where the straps meet - to sit squarely in the middle of your upper back.
+For most right-handed golfers, this will be the left shoulder.
+Put the bag on that single shoulder and adjust the strap.
+Your goal is to have the bag’s central hub - the padded area where the straps meet - sit squarely in the middle of your upper back.
 The bag should feel high and snug, not loose or droopy.

 Step 4: Balance the Load with the Second Strap